Criticism of Japan's effort on coronavirus cruise ship as passengers leave

 Chinese officials have said the apparent slowdown in infection rates is evidence that the strict measures are working but global health officials say it is too early to predict how the epidemic will play out.

-The number of new cases in mainland China excluding Hubei has fallen for 15 straight days.
-The number of new infections outside Hubei totalled 56 on Feb.
+The number of new cases in mainland China excluding Hubei has fallen for 15 days.
+The number of new infections outside Hubei totaled 56 on Feb.
 18, down from a peak of 890 on Feb 3.

-The World Health Organization’s (WHO) emergencies programme chief, Mike Ryan, said China had success with “putting out the fire” first in Hubei and ensuring that people returning to Beijing from the Lunar New Year holiday were monitored.
+The World Health Organization’s emergencies program chief, Mike Ryan, said China had success with “putting out the fire” first in Hubei and ensuring that people returning to Beijing from the Lunar New Year holiday were monitored.

-Ryan also said there were no indications the coronavirus was infecting people in North Korea.

 Chinese officials have been putting on a brave face saying the economic impact of the virus would be limited and short-term.
 President Xi Jinping said China could meet its 2020 economic targets, media reported.

+Big manufacturing hubs on the coast are starting to loosen curbs on the movement of people and traffic while authorities prod factories to get back to work.

-Reporting by Ryan Woo and Sophie Yu in Beijing; Linda Sieg in Tokyo; Additional reporting by Se Young Lee in Beijing, Brenda Goh and Samuel Shen in Shanghai; Colin Packham in Sydney; Sarah Wu in Hong Kong; Krishna Das in Kuala Lumpur; Josh Smith and Sangmi Cha in Seoul; Stephanie Nebehay in Geneva; Jan Strupczewski in Brussels; Writing by Michael Perry; Editing by Stephen Coates & Simon Cameron-Moore
+Reporting by Ryan Woo and Sophie Yu in Beijing; Linda Sieg in Tokyo; Additional reporting by Se Young Lee in Beijing, Brenda Goh and Samuel Shen in Shanghai; Colin Packham in Sydney; Sarah Wu in Hong Kong; Krishna Das in Kuala Lumpur; Josh Smith and Sangmi Cha in Seoul; Stephanie Nebehay in Geneva; Jan Strupczewski in Brussels; Writing by Michael Perry and Robert Birsel; Editing by Stephen Coates & Simon Cameron-Moore